dssheldon/pands-programs-sds/README.md

 Newton's method gets closer to the square root the more it iterates, however in order to build an efficient program, it should stop after the required level of precision has been achieved.
 Therefore using a 'for' loop could be wasteful for some numbers input and incorrect for others.

 In order to achieve a precision level of (say) 4 decimal places, as used in the program, I created an empty list and appended the output of each iteration to the list (rounded down to the precision level).
 At each iteration the program compared the value appended to the previous value of the list.
-The program terminated when the current value of the list equalled the previous list value, which indicated that the precision level had been achieved.
+The program terminated when the current value of the list equaled the previous list value, which indicated that the precision level had been achieved.

 This program required a considerable amount of research and thought especially to achieve the make the program efficient, as described above.